mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 ### CULTURAL

-As mentioned in Kafai's review the researchers used this section primarily to explore elements of inclusion and potential cultural barriers to gaming.
-While this is an important approach this section aims to explore more positive aspects to include participants in game making and the potential for game making as a vehicle to explore cultural issues in themselves.
+The distinction between social and cultural element is a bit fuzzy.
+Making games can be used as a way to explore complex cultural and social issues.
+In Kafai's review of cultural dimensions focused primarily to explore elements of inclusion and potential cultural barriers to gaming.
+It also detailed methods and case studies that used cultural considerations to include participants in game making activities.

+#### CULTURAL - Games as a vehicle for exploring a complex cultural worlds

+- Games for change - systemic
+- a good vehicle for need for cultural exploration - race, sex, social issues - already talked about systems in less cultural ways
+- Games a vehicle for other subjects - like other media projects too (in personal learning?)

 #### CULTURAL -Inclusion